 The result is loose, hanging skin fully on display when we wear sleeveless blouses or sundresses on a hot Houston summer day.
 The looseness can become extreme enough that the skin can swing back and forth with arm movement.

-Fortunately, an arm lift with Dr. Barrera can tighten your upper arms, making you thrilled to put on that sleeveless blouse once again.
+Fortunately, an arm lift with Dr. Ruff can tighten your upper arms, making you thrilled to put on that sleeveless blouse once again.

 Am I a Good Candidate for an Arm Lift?